bytesculptor097/rv32im-single-cycle-cpu/docs/instruction_set.md

 ### Comparison Instructions
 - `SLT`   – Set Less Than
-- `SLTU`  – Set Less Than Unsigned
-- `SLTI`  – Set Less Than Immediate
-- `SLTIU` – Set Less Than Immediate Unsigned

 ### Control Transfer Instructions
 - `JAL`   – Jump and Link
 - `JALR`  – Jump and Link Register
 - `BEQ`   – Branch if Equal
 - `BNE`   – Branch if Not Equal
-- `BLT`   – Branch if Less Than
-- `BGE`   – Branch if Greater or Equal
-- `BLTU`  – Branch if Less Than Unsigned
-- `BGEU`  – Branch if Greater or Equal Unsigned

 ### Memory Instructions
 - `LH`    – Load Halfword